SharePoint Design

 As you can see from the above screen shot, the editor has a range of options via which they can get hold of an image, so it’s vital you explain where to find ‘brand legal’ graphics.

-Look out for the next blog article in this series that explains how you can publish on-brand images across all your SharePoint sites using an Organisational Asset Library.
+Check out our next blog article in this series that explains how you can publish on-brand images across all your SharePoint sites using an Organisational Asset Library.

 Conclusion